Toby Harnden

-Toby Harnden (born 14 January 1966) is an Anglo-American author and journalist who was awarded the Orwell Prize for Books in 2012.
-He is the author of First Casualty: The Untold Story of the CIA Mission to Avenge 9/11, published by Little, Brown in September, 2021.
-He spent almost 25 years working for British newspapers, mainly as a foreign correspondent.
+Toby Harnden (born 14 January 1966) is a British-American author and journalist.

+Harnden spent almost 25 years working for British newspapers, mainly as a foreign correspondent.
 From 2013 until 2018, he was Washington bureau chief of The Sunday Times.
-He previously spent 17 years at The Daily Telegraph, based in London, Belfast, Washington, Jerusalem and Baghdad, finishing as US Editor from 2006 to 2011.
-The book’s title is a reference to paramilitary officer Johnny Micheal Spann, a member of the CIA’s Team Alpha, whose eight members became the first Americans behind enemy lines in Afghanistan following the 9/11 attacks of 2001.
-He is the author of two previous books: Bandit Country: The IRA & South Armagh (1999) and Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (2011).
-He was reporter and presenter of the BBC Panorama Special programme Broken by Battle about suicide and PTSD among British soldiers, broadcast in 2013.
+He previously spent 17 years at The Daily Telegraph, based in London, Belfast, Washington, Jerusalem and Baghdad, finishing as U.S. Editor from 2006 to 2011.
+He was reporter and presenter of the BBC Panorama special programme Broken by Battle about suicide and PTSD among British soldiers, broadcast in 2013.

+Harnden is the author of Bandit Country: The IRA & South Armagh (1999), Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (2011) and First Casualty: The Untold Story of the CIA Mission to Avenge 9/11 (2021).
+Dead Men Risen was awarded the Orwell Prize for books in 2012.

 Background

 The son of architect Keith Anthony Harnden and Valerie Anne Steadman Harnden (nee Dixon), he was born in Portsmouth and grew up in Marple and Rusholme, Manchester.
 He attended Harrytown Comprehensive School in Bredbury, Cheshire and St Bede's College, Manchester.
 He entered Britannia Royal Naval College, Dartmouth in January 1985 and passed out the following August.
 After studying Modern History at Corpus Christi College, Oxford, he graduated from Oxford University with a First in July 1988, receiving a College Prize and the Miles Clauson Prize.
-While at the university, Harnden was Junior Common Room President of Corpus Christi in 1987, succeeding David Miliband and was president of the JCR Presidents' Committee.
+While at Oxford, Harnden was Junior Common Room President of Corpus Christi in 1987, succeeding David Miliband and was president of the JCR Presidents' Committee.

 Before becoming a journalist, Harnden was an officer in the Royal Navy, retiring in the rank of Lieutenant in 1994 after service ashore and at sea in the assault ships HMS Fearless, and HMS Intrepid, the minesweeper HMS Itchen, the destroyers HMS Manchester and HMS Edinburgh and the frigate HMS Cornwall.
 During his training, he was an exchange officer with the Royal Norwegian Navy, helping to transport reindeer on troop landing craft.
 His final naval appointment was in the Ministry of Defence as Flag Lieutenant to the Second Sea Lord.

-In August 2009, he became an American citizen.
+In August 2009, Harnden became an American citizen.
 He has two children.

 Books

-Harnden has written three non-fiction books: First Casualty: The Untold Story of the CIA's Secret Mission to Avenge 9/11 (2021); Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (2011); and Bandit Country: The IRA & South Armagh(1999).
+Harnden has written three non-fiction books: Bandit Country: The IRA & South Armagh (1999), Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (2011) and First Casualty: The Untold Story of the CIA Mission to Avenge 9/11 (2021).